 This ERP shall be kept confidential, and shall not be disclosed except to authorized department or school staff, and law enforcement officers.
 The Building Level Emergency Response Team is also responsible for coordinating training and exercising the School ERP.
-The Building Level School Safety Team is responsible for the overall development, maintenance, and revision of the Emergency Response Plan (ERP) and for coordinating training and exercising the School ERP.
 Team members are expected to work closely together to make recommendations for revising and enhancing the plan.

-Building Level Emergency Response Team Members are listed in Appendix C - District-Wide/School Safety Team/Building-Level Emergency Response Teams.
+Building Level Emergency Response Team Members are listed in Appendix C - District-Wide School Safety Team/Building-Level Emergency Response Teams.

 Various agencies and services are involved in responding to school incidents, including emergency responders from law enforcement, fire, emergency medical services, mental health and other community organizations.
 An important component of the School ERP is advanced planning with various federal, state, county and/or local agencies, as well as community service providers to aid in a timely response to an incident.
 Advance planning includes written agreements to help coordinate services between the agencies and school.
-Memorandum of Understandings/Agreements (MOU/MOAs) created as a result of advanced planning efforts are maintained in Appendix D - Memoranda of Understanding.
-Advanced planning also specifies the type of communication and services provided by one entity to another.
+Memorandum of Understandings/Agreements (MOU/MOAs) created as a result of advanced planning efforts are maintained in <a href="https://docs.org/appendix-new/